Nathan L. Stewart, Ph.D.Associate Professor, Sustainability Studies

 Rocky Mountain Land Management Internship

-I currently serve as Program Lead for the Rocky Mountain Land Management Internship Program, a rigorous field-based internship offered in collaboration with the U.S. Forest Service.
-This first-of-its-kind in the nation, two-year paid internship is designed to train the next generation of land managers, natural and social resource specialists, and forest rangers.
+I currently serve as Program Director for the Rocky Mountain Land Management Internship Program, a rigorous field-based internship offered in collaboration with the U.S. Forest Service.
+This first-of-its-kind in the nation, two-year paid internship is designed to train the next generation of land managers, natural resource specialists, and mountain sports rangers.
 Learn more about the Rocky Mountain Land Management Internship Program.

 Bengtsson ZA, Kuhn KM, Battaglino AT, Li AS, Talbot MN, Wafapoor M, Atta CJ, Kowalski MB, Margolis SP, Rar EA, Burmester EM, Lesneski KC, Scavo K, Kaufman L, Stewart NL, Finnerty JR. 2015.
 Corals of the genus Porites are a locally abundant component of the epibiont community on mangrove prop roots at Calabash Caye, Turneffe Atoll, Belize.
 PeerJ 3:e1811